dakota-raine/TorrentBoxTutorial/README.md

 ### Prerequisites:
 ---
 **Rasberry Pi 2/3/4**
+*This tutorial assumes you've already:

-*(This project assumes you've already installed the latest version of Raspberry Pi OS, run the `raspi-config` command, and established a working connection to the internet.)*
+* Installed the latest version of Raspberry Pi OS, run the `raspi-config` command, and established a working connection to the internet.)*

-- VPN subscription that will help maintain your privacy.
+* Paid for a VPN subscription that will help maintain your privacy.

 ### Step-by-Step:
 ---